neicnordic/neic-sda/docs/index.md

 The NeIC Sensitive Data Archive (SDA) software is a modular system of microservices that in alternative configurations can be setup to host sensitive data in an archival service, securely stored encrypted at rest.

-The modular architecture of SDA supports both stand alone deployment of an archive, and the use case of deploying a Federated node in the [Federated European Genome-phenome Archive network (FEGA)](https://ega-archive.org/federated), serving Findable sensitive datasets in the main [EGA web portal](https://ega-archive.org).
+The modular architecture of SDA supports both stand alone deployment of an archive, and the use case of deploying a Federated node in the [Federated European Genome-phenome Archive network (FEGA)](https://ega-archive.org/federated), serving discoverable sensitive datasets in the main [EGA web portal](https://ega-archive.org).

 > NOTE:
 > Throughout this documentation, we can refer to [Central